dbtek/dbyll/_posts/2019-04-18-Spring-Boot-Kafka.md

 }
 ```

-Besides all these configuration, ```ProductProducerSchedular``` has a schedular which trigger message publish with the help of java faker library.
+Besides all these configuration, ```ProductProducerSchedular``` has a scheduler which trigger message publish with the help of java faker library.
 Creating a ```ProductChange``` object and publish it to ```productProducer.publishProductChange```, so ```productConsumers``` are listening "Product.change"
 topic and save the product if it is not exist at Product table, if it is exist update the changed price.